muratk3n/thirdwave/en/tweets/2019/week47.md

 ---

 Yes.
-The only solution that can solve steel.
+The only green solution that can solve steel.

 "It’s the most nettlesome problem in the quest to ditch fossil fuels: how can you get thousand-degree heat used in factory furnaces without